michaelcpuckett/platinum/README.md

 # Platinum

-Platinum is a Vue-inspired JavaScript component framework that uses native slots instead of a virtual DOM.
+Platinum is a Vue-inspired JavaScript web component framework that uses Custom Elements (native slots) to achieve reactivity instead of a virtual DOM.

 ## Examples